php-p/PhishPhucker/README.md

 ## Acknowledgements

 - Thanks to the open-source community for their invaluable contributions and feedback.
-- Special mention to cybersecurity professionals who inspire and guide the project's direction.
+- Special mention to the decade long successful Threat Actors who's actions inspire and guide this projects direction.

 ## Disclaimer